the1lab/1lab/src/1Lab/Univalence.lagda.md

 the right endpoint.

-The action of [transporting] along `ua(f)` can be described exactly by chasing an element around the diagram that illustrates Glue in the $\phi = i \lor \neg i$ case, specialising to `ua`{.Agda}, remembering that we can invert equivalences to make this possible.
+The action of [transporting] along `ua(f)` can be described exactly by chasing an element around the diagram that illustrates Glue in the $\varphi = i \lor \neg i$ case, specialising to `ua`{.Agda}, remembering that we can invert equivalences to make this possible.

-[transporting]: agda://1Lab.Path#transport
+[transporting]: 1Lab.Path.html

 <figure>
 ~~~{.quiver}